 So where does the story question come into all of this?
 For those who are unfamiliar, the story question is just that – a question within your story.
 It’s the fundamental question that your reader wants to know the answer to as they turn the page.
 It’s also the question that gets answered in your resolution.
 It’s vital to have one in your story because it gives it a purpose – a reason for your reader to want to get to the end.

-Regular readers of my blog know I place a lot of emphasis on clarifying the story question early on in your novel.
+You should clarify the story question early on in your novel.
 Like the inciting incident, it should ideally be introduced in the first half of act one, though it can come a little later in some instances.
 Often, it’s the inciting incident itself that introduces the story question, or at least heavily hints at what it might be.
 The story question should always be introduced by the end of act one.

 Going back to The Serpent Sword, the main story question is whether Beobrand, the protagonist, can discover who murdered his brother and bring them to justice.
 It’s introduced in the first two chapters when Beobrand realises his brother has been killed and vows to avenge him.